etomknudsen/tezos-baking/README.md

 #### tezos-node.service

-First we want to set up the service to run our tezos node.
+First we want to set up the service to run our Tezos node.
 The below example includes running over VPN - you dont have to, just remove the `openvpn-client@<vpnprovider>.service` under the `[Unit]` both for `Wants` and `After`.

 At the `ExecStart` line you can place whatever command you normally use to start your node - just dont use nohub etc. You can (& should) change your `user`and `group` to whatever you use on your system.
 I control my nodes in a simple config.json - but the below should work with default settings all over.